parauchf/flux-store-factory/README.md

  - `get`: fetches a single object by its identifier (or cid)

- - `fetch`: takes a `filter` parameter and a `sort` parameter.
+ - `query`: takes a `filter` parameter and a `sort` parameter.
 Filter is a hash of conditions that should be met (only equality is supported) and sort is an array of attributes by which to sort.

 A typical implementation might look something like this: